OpenDevEd/Zotero-Categorise/README.md

 - `-c, --collection <collection>`: The id of a collection, which has sub-collections in which you want to place the items.
 - `-i, --item [item...]`: One or more Item Ids that you want to place in the collection.
+- `--itemsfromcollection <collection>`: Process items in the provided collection.
+- `--itemswithtag <tag>`: Process items with this tag.
+- `--itemswithouttag <tag>`: Process items that do not have this tag.
+- `--itemsfromlibrary`: Process all items in the library.

 For example, if your collection structure is this: